babel/kneden/README.md

 kneden
 ======

-> Compile ES7 async/await to vanilla ES6 Promise chains
+> Transpile ES7 async/await to vanilla ES6 Promise chains

 **WARNING: kneden is a still a WIP and only a very small subset of what it promises (pun intended) is implemented.**

+Do you want an ES7 async/await transpiler that:

+- produces readable code - even when generator functions are not available?
+- and doesn't come with a runtime your users have to download?

+Then look no further!
+Kneden can help you.

 Requires the following PRs to be merged in dependencies to work: